Looking for the perfect chocolatey teatime snack? This moist Chocolate Chip Loaf Cake is easy to whip up and hits the spot every time.

 To freeze, simply store in an airtight freezer bag or freezer-safe container.
 It will last in the freezer for up to 3 months.
 Just allow it to thaw and reach room temperature before enjoying!

-Why You Should Make this Chocolate Chip Loaf Cake
+Why You Should Make This Moist Chocolate Chip Loaf Cake

 - It’s moist.
 This loaf cake stays together well without flaking apart.